-Hi, my name is Clara Muriel, and I’m pleased to welcome you to Very Special Tales, the site where I provide useful resources and advice about Parenting & Special Needs (behavior management, coping skills, self-regulation, tips, printables and worksheets).
+Hi, my name is Clara Muriel, and I’m pleased to welcome you to Very Special Tales.

-You can also find me in “Cuéntame Un Cuento Especial”, the site where I share these same useful tips and insights in Spanish language.
+You can also find me in “Cuéntame Un Cuento Especial,” the site where I share valuable tips and insights in Spanish.

 A quick glance at my educational background:

 - Bachelor’s Degree in Psychology with a major in Health Psychology, and Mental and Behavioral Disorder Interventions.

 - Master in Business Administration

 - Bachelor’s Degree in Economics and Business Administration

 A more personal story

 I’m Clara, the mother of two beautiful neurodivergent kids, a boy and a girl.